 You are here

-Discussion of fracture paper #1
+Discussion of fracture paper #1 - A contol volume model

 This is a premiere: my first contribution to the new ESIS' blog announced in January.
 Why comment on papers in a scientific journal after they have passed the review process already?
 Not to question their quality, of course, but animating a vital virtue of science again, namely discussion.
 The pressure to publish has increased so much that one may doubt whether there is enough time left to read scientific papers.
 This impression is substantiated by my experience as a referee.
 Some submitted manuscripts have to be rejected just because they treat a subject, which conclusively has been dealt years before - and the authors just don’t realise.
 So much to my and Stefano’s intention and motivation to start this project.